digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/performance.rst

 **Size of connection pools.** Make sure that every node uses a connection pool to communicate with the database.
 This avoids the extra cost of creating a new connection on every database query.
 Canton chooses a suitable connection pool by default.
 Configure the maximum number of connections such that the database is fully loaded, but not overloaded.
+Allocating too many database connections will lead to resource waste (each thread costs), context switching and contention on the database system, slowing the overall system down.
+You can notice this on the query latencies reported by canton going up.

 Try to observe the ``db-storage.queue`` metrics.
 If they are large, then the system performance may benefit from tuning the number of database connections.
 Detailed instructions can be found in the Section :ref:`max_connection_settings`.